nick-bangia/family-budget-data-api/README.md

 7. Update the dbCredentials.json file in `./config` to use the newly created user & password

-8. Copy the family-budget-api init.d script in `./resources` to `/etc/init.d/`
+8. Copy the family-budget-api init.d script in `./resources` to `/etc/init.d/` and switch to that directory

+9. Register the script by running `sudo update-rc.d family-budget-api defaults` in `/etc/init.d`

-9. Reboot by executing `sudo reboot`
+10. Reboot by executing `sudo reboot`

-10. Verify that the service is up and running on the port you selected in `./config/server.json`
+11. Verify that the service is up and running on the port you selected in `./config/server.json`

-11. Run the bash script `./resources/CreateCrontabFile.sh [DB_USER] [DB_PWD] [Interval]` to establish a random password for the `cronjob` MySQL user and generate a file called `crontab.txt` that runs a cronjob to refresh the budget allowances at a regular interval.
-The parameters for the script are the MySQL Username/Password and the Interval at which you want the cronjob to run.

-12. Create the cronjob by executing `crontab crontab.txt`.
-If all is well, no errors should be reported.
-To see a list of active cronjobs use `crontab -l` and to remove a cronjob use `crontab -r`

 ## HTTPS Server Configuration
 This API can be run in an encrypted state using TLS v1.2.
 Follow the steps below in a terminal to generate the proper private key & certificate for the server.
 Openssl is required.